Sally Boyer

 Sally Anne Boyer is the 2007 World Series of Poker bracelet winner in the $1,000 World Championship Ladies Event No Limit Hold'em event.
+She won her seat in the event in a $65 buy-in tournament.

-She is from Park City, Utah.
+She resides from Park City, Utah.

 Prior to the 2007 event, Boyer had only been playing poker for less than a year.
 She did, however, attend the debut of the World Series of Poker Ladies Academy.

 As of 2014, Boyer has tournament winnings of $267,685.